3mdeb/96boards-docs-wiki/ODPi-BigTop-Hadoop-configuration-and-Running.md

 Start the YARN daemons:

-    for i in hadoop-namenode hadoop-datanode hadoop-jobtracker hadoop-tasktracker ; do sudo service $i start ; done
+    for i in hadoop-hdfs-namenode hadoop-hdfs-datanode ; do sudo service $i start ; done

-Check if hadoop is running. jps command should list namenode, datanode, yarn resource manager.
+Check if hadoop is running. jps command should list namenode, datanode, yarn resource manager. or use ps aux

     jps
+or
+    ps aux | grep java